hgmagithub/Catch-estimates-from-pure-recreational-fishers-in-HMRFS/README.md

 d) Mean weight: mean weight estimates for 7 bottomfish species used to convert catch number to catch weight

 e) Multiplier: adjustments for fishing effort calibration due to telphone survey to mail survey transition (M1), correction for an error in Maui population tally in 2003-2010 (M2), and proportion of pure recreational fishing trips (M3)

+f) HMRFS catch_MRIP: catch estimates (and percent standard error) queried from MRIP for comparisons with estimates from the R script

 ## Installing
 R packages including "sas7bdat" (to read SAS data files), "this.path" (file management), "zoo" (moving average), and "KFAS" (Kalman Filter and smoother).